nicoduquelsky/etitango/README.md

 **Guide for Devs**

-1. Open a shell.
-2. Go to the repository path
-3. Run docker-compose up using the enviroment file which you want to run:
+1. Run docker-compose up using the enviroment file which you want to run:
-  :whale: For develoment: `docker-compose up`
+  - :whale: For develoment: `docker-compose up`
-  :whale: For testing: `docker-compose up -f docker-compose.test.yml`
+  - :whale: For testing: `docker-compose up -f docker-compose.test.yml`
-  :whale: for production: `docker-compose up -f docker-compose.prod.yml`
+  - :whale: for production: `docker-compose up -f docker-compose.prod.yml`
   * If you need to rebuild the container, use the `--build` flag.
   * Check the manual for more options: `docker-compose up --help`

-4. Connect to the site using http://localhost
+2. Connect to the site using http://localhost

 ### FAQs